feniljain/knowledge-base/devops/kubernetes/README.md

 - How spotify accidentally deleted all its kube clusters with no user impact: https://www.youtube.com/watch?v=ix0Tw8uinWs
 - Install kubernetes from scratch(better than upper one): https://www.youtube.com/watch?v=uUupRagM7m0&list=PL2We04F3Y_41jYdadX55fdJplDvgNGENo
 - Kubernetes: The Documentary: https://www.youtube.com/watch?v=BE77h7dmoQU
+- The absolute best way to view JSON and K8s files in the terminal: https://www.youtube.com/watch?v=mPSw9LdxKhg

 ## Repos: